If we all turn to the back of our favorite string packet, there’s no ‘sell-by date’ in sight!

 These guidelines will ensure your unopened strings stay healthy for years to come.
 The first thing to be aware of when storing your unopened strings relates to your environment.

-Therefore, the key to prolonging your unopened strings for years and maintain performance is to maintain the environment they are stored in.
+Therefore, the key to prolonging your unopened strings for years and maintaining performance is to maintain the environment they are stored in.

 The main aspect to monitor and control is your environments ‘humidity’.
 The reason high humidity is a problem for strings packaged in the usual paper envelopes relates to the moisture within your climate.